 Grief is unique.

 Just as people are different in many ways, the way they grieve is also different.
-Understand that the thoughts and feelings about the loss are unique to each person.
+Understand that the thoughts and feelings about the death are unique to each person.
 Grief does not happen in predictable and orderly stages.
 Allow yourself to be naturally where you are in the process.

 Grief can be expressed differently.